Home » Koh Mak

 You can kayak to them all, though bear in they do have entrance fees; Koh Kham at 200bt per person, Koh Kradat and Koh Rayanag Nok at 150bt per person.

-Both Koh Rayang Nok and Koh Rayang Nai are located off Ao Kao Beach, with accommodation available at Rayang Phurin Resort on the former.
+Both Koh Rayang Nok and Koh Rayang Nai are located off Ao Kao Beach, with accommodation available at Rayang Phurin Resort on the former (check ahaead if open for 24/25 season).
 Its sister island is uninhabited.

 Meanwhile, Koh Pii is just a rock but known for its excellent snorkeling.